acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/cfx-tool.md

     <code>--e10s</code>
   </td>
   <td>
     If this option is set then the add-on runs in a separate process.
-See
-    <a href="dev-guide/module-development/e10s.html">out-of-process add-ons</a>
-    for details.
+    This option is currently not implemented.
   </td>
 </tr>